ryanshepps/website/content/coop_work_reports/valueconnect.md

 I see my first opportunity when working on the mobile inspection tool.
 There is an issue when making a request to register a mobile appraiser.
 I spend a couple hours figuring out the best way to solve the problem by studying how the system handles web requests.
 I learn a lot about professional Java code and the [Spring](https://spring.io/why-spring) framework, but it’s not enough to solve the issue.
 I employ the help of a co-worker who points me in the direction of a Spring project called [Spring Security](https://spring.io/projects/spring-security).

 It’s here that I learn about Cross Site Request Forgery(XSRF) and how attackers can leverage data from a different browser window to make a web request on the user’s behalf.
 Spring Security enables XSRF protections by default for each web request.
 Fortunately, XSRF is only really possible on a web browser.
-I make a pull request that disables XSRF protections for our mobile endpoint.
+I make a pull request that disables XSRF protections for our mobile requests.
 My first goal is complete.

 ## Add a Linter to the Front-End Build Process ✅